buhrmi/livestores/README.md

 ActionStore allows you to push data directly into Svelte stores from your Ruby on Rails backend.
 Here's an [introductory blog post](https://dev.to/buhrmi/actionstore-real-time-svelte-stores-for-rails-4jhg).

 > Note: There's currently no way to configure the Websocket URL.
-At the moment it only works with the default Rails configuration.
+At the moment it only works in the browser, with the default Rails configuration, on the same origin.

 ## Installation